The hacking in April of one of The Park’s largest data Trees was likely the result of “Human error,” rather than malicious intent, Noreen says.

 The Mammalian Daily advice columnist and University of West Terrier adjunct professor of Human Studies was participating in a panel discussion on Toro Talk Radio when she made the comment.

 “Humans act as much out of ignorance as they do out of self-interest,” she said.

 “And, often, the two go hand-in-hand.
 It wouldn’t surprise me at all to discover that the Humans who did the hacking had no idea whatsoever that the Tree was being used to store precious data.”

 In fact, the Tree had been used for years by Sierpinski Squirrel, Chief Financial Officer of A. Corn and Partners.
 The company’s long-term lease allowed the Squirrel to store his raw data in the Tree.
 Much of that data was recovered during the investigation into the hacking, but a significant amount was lost.

 “I would bet the Humans thought that the Tree was ill or interfering with other vegetation,” she said.
 “I can’t imagine any other reason that they would deliberately hack the Tree.”

 Noreen also cautioned the panel to remember the limitations of Humans’ senses.

 “There are many things that Humans are not able to see and often they misinterpret the things they do see.
 And we shouldn’t forget, either, that the majority of them lean toward taking a negative view of things they do not understand,” she said.

-Noreen’s book, Lovely To Look At, will be published in October.
+Noreen’s book, Lovely To Look At, was published in October.